-When $k$ is odd (resp., even), the number of edges in the cycle $C$ is even (resp., odd).
-Due to different structure properties, these two cases have to be handled separately.
+where $l=\ceil{\frac{\sqrt{2k-1}-1}{2}}$. \end{lemma} \endgroup \begin{proof} When $k$ is odd (resp., even), the number of edges in the cycle $C$ is even (resp., odd).
+Due to different structural properties, these two cases have to be handled separately.
 We first consider the case that $k$ is odd.
 Another case will be considered in a similar way.
-For the sake of presentation, we also let $m=\ceil{\frac{k+1}{2}}$.
+For convince, we let $m=\ceil{\frac{k+1}{2}}$.

-\textbf{Case~1. $k$ is odd}: Note that $m=\ceil{\frac{k+1}{2}}=\frac{k+1}{2}$.
+\textbf{Case~1: $k$ is odd.} Note that $m=\ceil{\frac{k+1}{2}}=\frac{k+1}{2}$.
 We define parameters

 where $1\leq i\leq m$.
-It is easy to see that $\sum_{i=1}^{m}a_{i}=1$ and $a_i\geq0$ for each $1\leq i\leq m$.
+Then, We have $\sum_{i=1}^{m}a_{i}=1$ and $a_i\geq0$ for each $1\leq i\leq m$.
 We may assume $w(C)\neq0$; otherwise, Lemma~\ref{core} holds trivially.
 See Figure~\ref{fig01} for an illustration of the definition on $a_i$.
-Note that $a_1$ measures the proportion of weights of home-edges in $C$, so it can be seen as a generalization of $\ra$ but works on a single cycle.
+Note that $a_1$ measures the proportion of the weights of the home-edges in $C$, so it can be regarded as a generalization of $\ra$, but it works on a single cycle.

 Next, we are ready to give refined lower bounds based on $\MST$ and $\Delta$.